Koushikj9823/Neural_networks/README.md

 # Neural_networks
-A Classifier model using neural networks which predicts the Breast Cancer.
+A Classifier model using neural networks which predicts the health stage of the Breast Cancer.

 Data Set Information: